-During such tumultuous times as we are in today in the United States – with the economy and the government shutdown – we are looking for strength and resolve.
+During such tumultuous times as we are in today in the United States and throughout the world – with the Coronavirus and the economy – we are looking for hope, peace, strength and resolve.
 Life can be a challenge, but in times where our nation is in an upheaval, the stressors can be especially difficult to handle.

 Are you weak?
 Stressed?
 Battling depression?
 Do you need more energy to run this race of life that you’re in?
 Is your strength depleted?
 God can help.
 Fortunately, our Creator gives us many scriptures that relate to how we can have strength in God.
 A verse about strength that is very familiar to many people is below.